 However if these lifestyle changes don't help or your health is at serious risk, you may be prescribed medication in conjunction with better lifestyle choices.
 Widely prescribed treatments include: Amlodipine, Bendroflumethiazide, Lisinopril and Ramipril.
 These treatments help ease the flow of blood around the body by either widening arteries or by reducing blood volume.

 Amlodipine, Bendroflumethiazide, Lisinopril and Ramipril are all treatments that are available to order online at 121doc if you have already been prescribed them.
 Ordering is simple.
-You'll be asked to complete a consultation so that our doctor can ensure that you can safely use this treatment.
-This consultation will be checked by our doctor who will issue a prescription, which will be passed on to our pharmacy, from where your treatment will be shipped for delivery the next day.
+You'll be asked to complete a consultation so that our partner doctor can ensure that you can safely use this treatment.
+This consultation will be checked by our partner doctor who will issue a prescription, which will be passed on to our pharmacy, from where your treatment will be shipped for delivery the next day.
 All consultations are free and items are dispatched for next day delivery at no additional charge